valschi/PUI2017_vjs306/Lab3_vjs306/NullHypothesis.md

 HA: The average IQ for children whose mothers smoke at least 5 cigarretes a day is lower than the average IQ of childrens whose mothers do not smoke.

-__Food deserts contribute to the incidence of diabetes Food deserts are defined as parts of the country vapid of fresh fruit, vegetables, and other healthful whole foods, usually found in impoverished areas.
-This is largely due to a lack of grocery stores, farmers' markets, and healthy food providers.__
+__Food deserts contribute to the incidence of diabetes.
+___Food deserts are defined as parts of the country vapid of fresh fruit, vegetables, and other healthful whole foods, usually found in impoverished areas.
+This is largely due to a lack of grocery stores, farmers' markets, and healthy food providers.___

 This is not a lab experiment, but you have data on the incidence of diabetes for the US population.

-Testable Hypothesis: Doing diet reduces more body fat percentage than exercise.

-QUESTION: does proximity to violence affect children’s development?
-HYPOTHESIS: the reading test score of children who live near the site of a violent crime is lower after the crime occurred